jlleblanc/blog.jlleblanc.com/_posts/2015-08-01-leftover-crawfish-gumbo.markdown

 image: /assets/article_images/2015-08-01-leftover-crawfish-gumbo/stock.jpg
 ---

 I've had the privilege of attending not one, but two crawfish boils this year.
-There were quite a few leftovers at the second one, so I gladly received a offered bag of mudbugs.
+There were quite a few leftovers at the second one, so I gladly received an offered bag of mudbugs.
 "You can make an omelet[^1] with the tail meat in the morning," one of my hosts suggested.
 Little did he know I had greater ambitions than breakfast.
 I knew I had these greater ambitions, I just didn't know what they specifically were yet.

 The next day, I started searching for leftover crawfish recipes.
 My mind was on something soup or stew related.
 One blog suggested making crawfish bisque and offered a recipe.
 This looked interesting, but I knew I was venturing into some murky waters.
 A lot of people carelessly throw around terms like bisque, etouffee, jambalaya, and gumbo without any respect to what all of those dishes actually are.